Freeport council continues discussion on solar energy purchase

 Under the agreement, ReVision would build the solar array and offer the town and sewer district discounted energy rates at 8 cents per kilowatt hour.
 Egan said this part of the agreement is much like purchasing a car from a dealership that as a benefit offers a discounted rate of $1 per gallon of gas.

-The project, if approved, will be completed in December and would not cost the town anything to get started, according to Sampson.
+The project, if approved, will be completed in December and would not cost the town anything to get started, Sampson said.

 “(ReVision) would finance on behalf of the town,” he said.
-“The town must buy 100% of the solar generation from the investor for as long as the terms.”
+“The town must buy 100 percent of the solar generation from the investor for as long as the terms” of the contract.

 The term of the agreement would be 25 years with the opportunity for the early buyout after eight years, he said.
 The town could benefit, he said, by maximizing a solar tax credit and minimizing the agreement rate.